GetLocalPlayer/Vagrants/README.md

 ![Logo](Logo.jpg)

-I can't work on the map efficiently since Reforged release.
 Currently, the map is just a collection of items and abilities for a "Custom Hero"-type map.

-It seems it's time to move to Lua.
+Must be rewritten in typescript.

 ## In-game Commands